Vegan Blueberry Muffins Recipe With Banana

 • Applesauce: Unsweetened applesauce works great for keeping your muffins oil-free while letting them be nice and moist.

-Making homemade blueberry muffins from scratch takes less time than you think.
-And to make vegan blueberry muffins is really no different than preparing a healthy breakfast ahead of time or for a snack any time!
+Making vegan blueberry muffins from scratch takes less time than you think.
+Making vegan blueberry muffins is really no different.
+They’re an easy way to prepare a healthy breakfast ahead of time or for a snack any time!

 1. Preheat the oven to 350°F/180°C.